andylytical/docker_puppet/agent/README.md

 Note: if agent has run before, either delete the existing container and make a new one or delete the puppet certs on both agent and master.

+## (one time, at least) Add the node to the puppet ENC database
+See: docs/enc.md

 ## Run puppet agent
 ```shell
 docker-compose exec agent-centos puppet agent -t